Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 What types of birth control are most likely to cause spotting?

-- Birth control pills that contain Ethinyl estradiol and levonorgestrel, that prolong the time between menstruation.
+- Birth control pills containing Ethinyl estradiol and levonorgestrel, which prolong the time between menstruation

-- Both hormonal and copper IUDs within the first three months after implantation.
+- Hormonal and copper IUDs, within the first three months after implantation.

 - Vaginal rings